 All equipment connected to Port systems is required to have a Port ID number.
-Equipment connected to Port systems that is being removed must also be labeled with a Port ID number.
+Equipment connected to Port systems that is being removed must also be identified with a Port ID number.
 Obtaining existing and new ID numbers must be coordinated with the Port PM.
+All equipment ID's, both new and removed, must be called out on all drawings and identified on the Port computerized maintenance management system (CMMS) form.